dedis/cothority/scmgr/README.md

 also trustworthy.
 There are three different levels of trust that you can chose:

 * ID - only this very skipchain is allowed to use your node to store new blocks
-* Restricted - your block will also accept new skipchains, as long as no other than a subset of nodes of the given skipchain participate in it
+* Restricted - your conode will also accept new skipchains, as long as no other than a subset of nodes of the given skipchain participate in it
-* Any - your block will also accept new skipchains, as long as _any_ node of the given skipchain participates
+* Any - your conode will also accept new skipchains, as long as _any_ node of the given skipchain participates

 For our example, we will tell _co2_ and _co3_ to follow the skipchain created